 This blog wouldn’t be possible without the contributions of creative minds!

-Amy Bishop, PhD first joined the ASLC as a summer intern in 2009, and returned as a postdoctoral researcher in 2016.
-Her research integrates individualized behavioural, ecological, and spatial models to explore how marine mammal species and populations respond to stressors and change.
+Dr. Amy Bishop, first joined the ASLC as a summer intern in 2009, and returned as a postdoctoral researcher in 2016.
+Now, as a Research Scientist, her research integrates behavioural, ecological, and spatial models to explore how marine mammal species and populations respond to stressors and change.
 Currently, she is developing a habitat use model for juvenile sea lions that incorporates predation risk as a factor driving space-use and movement.

-Renae Sattler, M.S., first joined the ASLC as a Research Associate in 2012.
-Her research investigates reproductive physiology and offspring development of Steller sea lions, the use of Life History Transmitters (LHX) to assess population dynamics of harbor seals, disturbance behavior in Pacific walrus, and the effectiveness of remote cameras to monitor Beluga whales in Cook Inlet.
+Renae Sattler, M.Sc., first joined the ASLC as a Research Associate in 2012.
+Her research investigates reproductive physiology and offspring development of Steller sea lions, and the use of Life History Transmitters (LHX) to assess population dynamics of harbor seals.
 She is interested in research that seeks to understand variables that impact population’s viability, including conservation genetics, reproductive ecology, habitat selection and movement and ecological modeling.

-John Maniscalco, PhD first came to Alaska with the U.S. Coast Guard in 1985 and learned to operate a variety of vessels while servicing aids to navigation along the Gulf of Alaska coast.
-After leaving the Coast Guard he earned a Bachelor of Science degree at the University of Alaska Southeast, then a Master of Science degree through the University of Alaska Fairbanks (UAF) while studying seabird ecology in Prince William Sound.
-John has been working as a Research Associate at the Alaska SeaLife Center (ASLC) since the summer of 2000.
+John Maniscalco, PhD.
+John has been working as a Research Scientist at the Alaska SeaLife Center (ASLC) since the summer of 2000.
 His research focus is on the behavior and population dynamics of Steller sea lions and nesting seabirds, primarily through the use of remote video monitoring techniques.
 He earned a Ph.D. degree from UAF with a dissertation study related to his sea lion research at ASLC.
-John also continues to work as a part-time captain and naturalist for the tourist industry based in Seward, Alaska

 Jillian Sills, PhD is a postdoctoral scholar at the University of California Santa Cruz.
 Her work focuses on the bioacoustics of Arctic seals, specifically the reception and production of sound by ice-living ringed, spotted, and bearded seals.
 She is currently working to integrate hearing, vocalization, and environmental noise data to better understand the listening space available to free-ranging seals in Arctic waters.